Bitcoin-com/slp-wallet-sdk-ios/README.md

 wallet.mnemonic // [String]
 wallet.slpAddress // String
 wallet.cashAddress // String
-wallet.tokens // [String:SLPToken] Tokens accessible if you fetch it already once or you started the scheduler
+wallet.tokens // [String:SLPToken] Tokens are accessible after an initial fetch or if you have started the scheduler
 ```
 ### Fetch my tokens